kmx-io/kmx-io.github.io/hosting/index.md

 ### 1.4 Application layer

 We support Ruby, Elixir, PHP, Common Lisp and C/C++ hosting.
-We can provide security audits and feature development for these languages too.
+We can provide maintenance (security upgrades), security audits and feature development for these languages too.

 ## 2 Pricing